 Whilst not a Quaker, Tony identifies strongly with Quaker values.
 He joined the Board in January 2011 and currently acts as the Treasurer and sits on the Finance Committee and Business Working Group.
 He also reports to the Board on Regulatory Compliance.

-Colin joined the Board in January 2014 and serves on the Finance and Strategic Development Committees.
+Colin joined the Board in January 2014 and serves on the Finance and Planning and Marketing Committees.

 Stephen has a professional background in the life sciences and in both secondary and University teaching and teacher training.
 After reading Sciences at Cambridge he taught for seven years in Africa.
 After two teaching posts at Village Colleges he became Head of the Biology Department at Hills Road Sixth Form College (1978-92) then the Head of Science Faculty at Homerton College (teacher training).
 He is now retired from his Cambridge Faculty and College posts.